Werameli/SolenoxBrowserReborn/README.md

 # SolenoxBrowser
-Forked some code from: https://github.com/oborshch/coderlog-browser.
-Since the original author stopped working on the browser, I took his code and I will complete his work to the end
+Forked some code from: https://github.com/oborshch/coderlog-browser